admatt01/Arista-AI_Assistant/README.md

 ## Security Notes

-- Never commit .env or hosts.json files to the repository
+- Never commit your .env or hosts.json files to a GitHub repository
 - Use environment variables for sensitive credentials
 - Consider using a secrets manager in production
 - Review device credentials and access periodically
 - On Linux, ensure proper file permissions for sensitive files
-- The --insecure flag should only be used in development/testing; use TLS in production
+- The --insecure flag should only be used in development/testing; use TLS in production.
+Refer to Arista's gNMI documentation for using certificates in a production environment. **The code would need to be updated accordingly**
 - Azure OpenAI provides enterprise-grade security and privacy:
   - Data is not shared with OpenAI
   - Data is not used to train models
-  - All data remains within your Azure tenant
+  - All data remains within your Azure tenant and is subject to Azure's Privacy and Security Policies
-- The LLM itself has no direct network connectivity
+  - The gpt-4o-mini LLM itself has no direct network connectivity
   - All device communication is handled via Python gNMI functions
-  - Network operations are strictly controlled through defined functions
+  - All network operations are strictly controlled through defined functions

 ## Contributing